 As in all labs, you will be graded on design, documentation, style, and correctness.
 Be sure to document your program with appropriate comments, including a general description at the top of the file.
 Also use comments and descriptive variable names to clarify sections of the code which may not be clear to someone trying to understand it.

-This program is due by 11:59pm on Monday, 14 February.
+This program is due by midnight next Monday.